Finalet/Elegant-Chainable-Firebase/README.md

 }>;
 ```

-Now, simply pass an **empty object of this type** (deranged, I know) to `initializeFirestore` and the database will be fully aware of the objects within it!
+Now, simply pass an **empty object of this type** (diabolical, I know) to `initializeFirestore` and the database will be fully aware of the objects within it!

 ```typescript
 const firestore = initializeFirestore(app, schema, {} as DocumentDefinitions);